maxsquadqc/SQC_Oxy/README.md

 # SQC_Sciptest
 My first scipt in Lua

-1) Pick up Plastic at the marker
+* Pick up Plastic at the marker
-2) treat it
+* treat it
-3)Sell to NPC
+* Sell to NPC

 Firts update 10/20/22
 * Added that you cannot pickup or treat the item in a car